p2panda/handbook/website/docs/tutorials/aquadoggo.md

 <details><summary>How do I install Rust?</summary>

-Make sure you have have a working Rust environment installed on your computer before you begin with the tutorial.
+Make sure you have a working Rust environment installed on your computer before you begin with the tutorial.
 You can check this by running `rustc --version` in your terminal.
 This tutorial was written with Rust version `1.63.0` but it will probably also work with other versions.

 If you don't have Rust installed yet you can follow the steps on the official Rust website: [How to install Rust](https://www.rust-lang.org/tools/install).

 :::info Never worked with Rust before?

 This tutorial requires you to have a working Rust environment.
 If you have never worked with Rust before this is no problem!
-Setting it up is fairly easy and besides of using some basic command line commands there is no more Rust knowledge required to make the node run on your computer.
+Setting it up is fairly easy and besides using some basic command line commands there is no more Rust knowledge required to make the node run on your computer.

 :::